OPINION: The low inflation target benefits the worker – not the opposite

 Regardless of the precise format of the rule, all central banks historically able to keep inflation around the target have adopted the same principle: if inflation rises (or falls) by one percentage point, the interest rate must rise (or fall) more than than a percentage point.

-Intuition about such a principle is less complicated than it seems.
+Intuition regarding such a principle is less complicated than it seems.
 By raising the basic interest rate more than inflation, the Central Bank ensures that the real interest rate rises when inflation is higher, which leads to a slowdown of the economy and, consequently, inflation.
 Likewise, when inflation falls, the Central Bank reduces the real interest rate and induces more vigorous growth in activity and prices.

 If this principle is not followed, any central bank will lose the ability to stabilize inflation.